 Holistic health practitioners or coaches work with clients to help them achieve their health and wellness goals.
 These goals could be a general increase in health, better performance in a sport or athletic endeavor, or even management of symptoms from an illness.
 For example, someone with an inflammatory disease like diabetes or rheumatoid arthritis may work with a holistic nutritionist to implement an anti-inflammatory diet to reduce their symptoms.

 Types of holistic health practitioners include holistic nutritionists or coaches, osteopathic or naturopathic doctors and nurses, and functional medicine doctors.
 Those performing energy medicine or teaching practices like yoga are also considered holistic health practitioners.
-Education is a common part of their approach, with a focus on empowering their clients or patients to make choices that will fuel their whole person, no matter where they are.
+Education is a common part of their approach, with a focus on empowering their clients or patients to make choices that can fuel their whole person, no matter what stage of life they’re in.
 In the case of practitioners employing holistic nutrition, this means recommending smart diet options that will support the individual in the specific ways they may need.

 Entrepreneurship is common (although not required!) among holistic health practitioners.
-To help graduates run a successful practice, Escoffier’s holistic health programs include coursework in business planning and cost control, among other business topics.
+To help graduates run a successful practice, Escoffier’s holistic nutrition and wellness programs can include coursework in business planning and cost control, among other business topics.

 Whole Foods for Whole Health